Skip to content

 When check failsStep runsStep fails (hard stop)

---force behaviorBypasses the checkNo effect (never bypassed)
+--force / --force-all behaviorBypasses the checkNo effect (never bypassed)

 Combining with Completed Checks